ramisrafay/NCM-Inference-Methods/README.md

 # How to quantify immigration from community abundance data using the Neutral Community Model
 This is companion code for the manuscript "How to quantify immigration from community abundance data using the Neutral Community Model", by Ramis Rafay, Eric Jones, David Sivak, and Jane Fowler.

+# 6th June 2026 Updates

+- Some bugs have recently been corrected in the "Function_definitions.R" file.
+- A markdown tutorial for the inference code is available: Tutorial_NCM_v1.md

 # Steady state simulations
 Code for fitting the neutral community models to abundance/sequence datasets and inferring immigration rates are available as R scripts.
 Running "Paper_simulations_figures.R" reproduces figures 2-5 in the main manuscript (Ensure that "Function_definitions.R" is also present in your working directory).

 R code written by Ramis Rafay (ramisrafay@gmail.com) -- email if you have any questions.

 # Dynamic simulations
 The file dynamic_NCM_simulations_cleaned_EJ.py contains python code (version 3.13.5) to perform dynamic simulations of the Neutral Community Model (NCM).